mahdi-jewel/Django-practice/README.md

-My Django-practice files are keeping ther
+My Django-practice files are keeping the